 The Hudson, East, and Harlem Rivers form the boundary waters around the island.
 The Empire State Building, Central Park, Broadway shows, Times Square, and world-class museums like the Metropolitan Museum of Art, the Museum of Natural History, and the Museum of Modern Art are just a few island attractions you’ll find in Manhattan.

 You can also enjoy a scenic Manhattan dinner cruise.
 From the Upper West Side to Midtown, Chelsea, and Midtown South, you’ll find a wide array of hotels to accommodate families, couples, groups, and single travelers.

 The New Yorker, a Wyndham Hotel is centrally located (near the Empire State Building, Madison Square Garden, and Penn Station) for easy access to attractions and activities.
 Suites have separate seating areas and two bathrooms.

 With art deco decor, this New York City hotel features free Wi-Fi, on-site restaurants, and even a small museum dedicated to Nikola Tesla.
-The inventor and engineer actually lived in the New Yorker for about ten years beginning in 1933.
+The inventor and engineer actually lived in New York for about ten years, beginning in 1933.

 See Related: Best Place to Stay in New York for Sightseeing

 Fire Island, a thin barrier island off the southern coast of Long Island, is a popular seasonal resort destination.
 Take the ferry, arrive in Kismet, and grab a bite at pizza shops or snack shacks around town.

 Check out the 19th Century Fire Island Lighthouse, picnic at Robert Moses State Park, or visit the Sunken Forrest, a rare ecological habitat of maritime forest, flowers, and shrubs protected by high dunes.